Jumbo Knotless Braids: 3 Tension Tips For Maintaining Control

 Braiding Education: 3 Need-To-Know Tips For Protective Styles

 Knotless braids are the perfect style for clients that want to protect their natural hair with minimal stress on their scalp.
 Looking to add this service to your menu?
 We tapped braiding expert Pearl Ransome (@pearlthestylist_) to share her expertise on how to maintain control when braiding, tips for uniform braids and how to avoid the appearance of bald spots.
-Keep scrolling for all the tips and tricks and click here to purchase her class on BTC University and receive unlimited access!
+Keep scrolling for all the tips and tricks and click here to become a BTC University Member and receive unlimited access!

 What we learned: